 Skip to contents

 This function automatically selects and applies the most suitable normalization method for the given dataset.
 If Quality Control (QC) samples are present, the method that best stabilizes them (i.e., yields the lowest median coefficient of variation) is chosen.
-Otherwise, it defaults to median normalization for glycoproteomics data, and a combination of median quotient and total area normalization for glycomics data.
+Otherwise, it defaults to median normalization for glycoproteomics data, and total area normalization for glycomics data.

 Usage